QwikCommunity/pwa/README.md

-# Qwik PWA
+# Qwik PWA 📱

-> Turn your Qwik Application into an offline compatible PWA (Progressive Web Application) using Workbox but without the hassle.
+_Turn your Qwik Application into an offline compatible PWA (Progressive Web Application) using Workbox but without the hassle._

 ## Installation